 The GDN is getting larger in scale and increasing in complexity all the time.
 This represents both an opportunity but also a challenge – mistakes will cost more than they did but you have more ways to effectively drive sales and complement your other marketing through the GDN than ever before.

-If you would like to hear more about the benefits and challenges associated with GDN ads, tweet at us @ESV_Digital_UK or following us on LinkedIn.
+If you would like to hear more about the benefits and challenges associated with GDN ads, tweet us or following us on LinkedIn.